Application and Admission – Master of Science in Applied Clinical Informatics

 Unofficial transcripts can be uploaded for initial review; however, official transcripts are required once an offer of admission is made and accepted and before the student enrolls in the first term.
 To be considered official, a transcript must be sent directly from your institution to Vanderbilt.

-All international applicants are required to provide scores from the Test of English as a Foreign Language (TOEFL), which is administered by the Educational Testing Service in Princeton, New Jersey.
-The Department requires applicants to meet or exceed a score of 600.
+International applicants are eligible to apply for admission to the MSACI degree program.
+International students are required to attend the one- to two-day sessions every semester via a conferencing platform during the hours set by the program (regardless of time zone differences).
+International students also must complete synchronous course requirements via a video conferencing platform on Thursday evenings from 5:00 – 8:00 p.m.
+CST each week, regardless of time zone differences.
+International applicants may be required to provide scores from the Test of English as a Foreign Language (TOEFL), which is administered by the Educational Testing Service in Princeton, New Jersey.
+The Program requires applicants to meet or exceed a score of 600.
 International applicants who have obtained at least a masters level degree from an accredited US university are not required to provide TOEFL scores.
+Because of the program’s primarily online format, international students on student visas (F or J) are ineligible to participate in the program in person.